isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

 changed, the calculations will be run again, summing any fields that are dependent on the changed field.

-## Settings Structure and Calculations
+## Settings structure and calculations

 In order to auto-calculate values in javascript, auto-calculation settings are exported to `drupalSettings.foiaAutocalc.autocalcSettings` as a js object of